 Assessment methods and criteria

-The final exam is a written exam for I module and oral for the II.
+The final exam is a written exam for both the modules.

-The written text (I module) consists of 5 questions
+The written text consists of 5 questions (for both modules)

 about general topics relating to the whole program of the course.
 From

 the answers given by the student, the teacher tests his/her ability to